 Wet Dog Food

 This equates to roughly 33% of the market.
-This type of food contains a high moisture content, usually cooked at high temperatures to sterilise the food.
-It is then sealed under pressure and packed into cans, foil trays or pouches.
+This type of food contains a high moisture content, usually cooked at high temperatures to sterilise the food. wet food is then sealed under pressure and packed into cans, foil trays or pouches.
 A benefit of wet dog food is it can help to provide a dog with fluid requirements.

 Commercially prepared raw meat diets make up 5% of the market.
 This format of food is muscle meat that is often still on the bone and stored frozen.
 Many owners also use this method to create their own homemade diets.
 This diet may result in a dog drinking less as the food is given to the dog wet.